-Apply to Cultural Leadership’s High School Leadership Program Class 17, beginning January ’22!
-Any students who will be sophomores or juniors in the 2021- 2022 school year and live in the St. Louis city or county area are eligible to apply.
+Apply to Cultural Leadership’s High School Leadership Program Class 17!
+The newest session will begin in January ’22!
+Any students who will be sophomores or juniors during the 2021- 2022 school year and live in the Greater St. Louis Metropolitan Area are eligible to apply.

 Cultural Leadership, and the world, mourns the death of another social justice leader this year.
 For more than a decade, Justice Ginsberg made time to meet with Cultural Leadership students each summer during their Transformational Journey.
 She was always willing to have open dialogues with students, detailing the hard road to justice, times she succeeded, times she failed, and always inspiring them to fight for what they believed in.